LEEClab/Atlantic_series/ATLANTIC_AMPHIBIANS/README.md

 <img align="right" width="250" src="ats_v02_amphibians1.jpg">ATLANTIC-AMPHIBIANS dataset is part of the ATLANTIC SERIES, on which research teams are compiling biodiversity information of  Atlantic Forest biome.

 Vancine, M. H., K. S. Duarte, Y. S. Souza, J. G. R. Giovanelli, P. M. M. Sobrinho, A. López, R. P. Bovo, F. Maffei, M. B. Lion, J. W. Ribeiro-Júnior, R. Brassaloti, C. Ortiz, H. O. Sawakuchi, J. Bertoluci, L. R. Forti, P. Cacciali, C. F. B. Haddad, and M. C. Ribeiro. *ATLANTIC AMPHIBIANS.
-A Dataset of Amphibian Communities from the Atlantic Forests of South America.*
+A Dataset of Amphibian Communities from the Atlantic Forests of South America.* Ecology (in press).

 ### The datapaper was ACCEPTED in ECOLOGY journal, and will be out in May/2018